Chris Camozzi: Bare Knuckle Fighting Championship

 In Camozzi's BKFC debut, he faced Bubba McDaniel on October 15, 2022 at BKFC 31 and won by first-round knockout.

 Camozzi next faced Daniel Spohn on April 21, 2023 at BKFC 41 and won by knockout in the first round.

 Camozzi faced Lorenzo Hunt for the BKFC Cruiserweight Championship at BKFC 50 on September 22, 2023 in the main event and lost by split decision.

 Camozzi defeated Sawyer Depee by knockout in the first round to win the vacant BKFC Cruiserweight Championship on October 25, 2024 at BKFC 67 Denver: Camozzi vs. Depee in the main event.

 Camozzi was scheduled to defend his title in a rematch against former champion Lorenzo Hunt on April 26, 2025 at BKFC 73 in the main event.
 On April 12, 2025, it was announced that Hunt sustained an injury and pulled out, while Camozzi was expected to face a new opponent.
 On April 15, 2025, it was announced that Camozzi would face Andrea Bicchi.
 Camozzi won the fight by unanimous decision.

 Camozzi faced Alessio Sakara on October 25, 2025 at BKFC 83.
 He lost the championship by split decision.

+Camozzi is scheduled to face Esteban Rodriguez for the interlim BKFC Cruiserweight Championship on April 17, 2026 at BKFC 88.